gmillio/ToDoList/README.md

 - Be able to rename lists from the app

-- Be able to delete lists
+- Be able to delete lists from the app.

 - Make a log file